 How I find inspiration, and on working en plein air.

-I live in a dramatic landscape that includes the Kleinrivier (Little River), Kleinriviersberg (Little River Mountain) and Akkedisberg (Lizard Mountain), abundant Fynbos flora, the leafy historic village Stanford, many farms, a coastline and a few precious Milkwood forests.
+I live in a BIG dramatic landscape that includes the Kleinrivier (Little River), Kleinriviersberg (Little River Mountain) and Akkedisberg (Lizard Mountain), abundant Fynbos flora, the leafy historic village of Stanford, many farms (some with forests), a coastline, a lagoon, wetlands and a few precious Milkwood forests.
+I’m spoiled for choice when it comes to inspiration.
+All of this is within a 15 minute drive.

 Choosing my subjects

-I find my subjects on my walks around the village and along the Wandelpad, or when going out for breakfast or lunch at one of the many farm restaurants around Stanford.
+I find my subjects on walks around the village and along the Wandelpad, or on visits to the numerous farm restaurants and wine estates around Stanford.
+Drives to nearby Hermanus also spark ideas on this spectacular stretch of road.

-When I do go out on walks specifically to find enticing spots to paint, I generally do this early or late in the day when the shadows are longer and the light more dramatic on the Klein River and on the mountains.
+When I go out specifically to scout enticing spots to paint, the best times are early or late in the day when the shadows are long and the light dramatic on the Klein River and on the mountains.

 Painting En Plein Air